2023 Program Grants:

 The maximum allowed for Administration, stipends, contractors, consultants, instructor fees, aides and assistants cannot exceed 30% of the total grant award.
 Names of individuals providing services and their credentials must be included in the line-item description.

-The Foundations of East Chicago (FEC) is proud to announce $329,909.00, in grant funding to local nonprofits that are making a difference in our community.
-Grant recipients were selected based on applications submitted during the program grant round that support at least one of FEC’s focus areas: education/job training, health & safety, and community enrichment.
+The Foundations of East Chicago (FEC) is proud to announce $316,543.00, in grant funding to local nonprofits that are making a difference in our community.
+Grant recipients were selected based on applications submitted during the program grant round that supports at least one of FEC’s focus areas: education/job training, health & safety, and community enrichment.

 The Foundations of East Chicago awarded grants to the following organizations: